Procedure # 3008.5; Rev.: 1 (Effective July 1, 2025)

 The following steps represent the overall process:

-- Department financial staff code upgrades to the 46XX accounts in the UW System Chart of Accounts and reference the asset barcode tag number on the existing equipment being upgraded.
+- Department financial staff code upgrades to a Trackable Spend Category in Workday and reference the asset barcode tag number on the existing equipment being upgraded.

 - Upgrades must be made on existing capital equipment.